matthewhall78/hello-world/coverLetter.md

 > I have co-facilitated five Lego4Scrum workshops to begin training the organization in scrum and agile principles.

 ## Knowledge of web development, and UI best practices
-> I have 10 years experience supporting and managing development teams in the creation of web applications, including systems that utilize various methods of financial transactions such as credit card, preauthorized debit, or electronic fund transfers.
+> I have 10 years experience supporting and managing development teams in the creation of web applications.
 For my whole career I have been involved in collaborating with teams across government in regards to best practices for User Interface Design and Web Media solutions.
 >
 > Between 2009 and 2010 I was heavily involved Co-chairing the Web Media Community of Practice where we worked with the OCIO, GCPE and SSBC to facilitate cross government discussions about web development, innovation, and UI best practices.
 >